 Step 1.
 Use a password manager

-The easiest way to remember them and keep them secure is to use a password manager.
-It’s like an online safe that stores and manages your passwords for you.
-You’ll only have to remember the one master password for your password manager, and it’ll do the rest.Set up a password manager
+Using strong and unique passwords for each online account is so important.
+The easiest way to keep track of them all is with a password manager.
+It’s like an online safe that stores and manages your passwords.
+You’ll only have to remember the one master password for your password manager, and it’ll do the rest.

 Step 2.
 Turn on two-factor authentication

 It's a simple extra step after you log in, such as entering a code from an app.
-You can enable 2FA on most of your online accounts, and on your devices.
-You’ll usually find the option to turn it on in the privacy settings.Turn on two-factor authentication
+You can enable 2FA on most of your online accounts, and your devices.
+You’ll usually find the option to turn it on in the privacy settings.

 Step 3.
 Update your devices

 Step 4.
 Check your privacy

-Your report is confidential, but the lessons from it can be shared with other New Zealanders.
-This helps raise their awareness of cyber security and helps them understand how to protect themselves from incidents such as yours.Report online
+Your report is confidential.
+Lessons from it can be shared with other New Zealanders.
+This helps raise their awareness of cyber security and helps them understand how to protect themselves from incidents like yours.